Smart, witty, insightful. That’s how I would describe Tracy McMillan’s advice about the person you really need to marry.

 In her Ted Talk, The Person You Really Need To Marry, relationship coach, Tracy McMillan tells us, we already know the person we need to marry.
 Fully expecting this talk to tell who my perfect partner is — and maybe that he’s right under my nose — I click-baited this talk and waited to be inspired.
 I was, but not in the way I expected to.

-- Build a relationship with ourselves to the point where we realize we’re WHOLE right now.
+- Build a relationship with yourself to the point where you realize you’re WHOLE right now.

 Loving ourselves exactly where we are is the only way to get where we’re going.

-- What could you love more about yourself?
+- What could I love more about myself?

-- What thoughts about relationships do you need to let go of?
+- What thoughts about relationships do I need to let go of?

-- What are the qualities you absolutely need in a life partner?
+- What are the qualities I absolutely need in a life partner?

-- What can you do, starting now, to build within yourself the qualities you want in someone else?
+- What can I do, starting now, to build within myself the qualities I want in someone else?

-We are whole and really don’t need a man or partner to become whole or joyful.
-Life can be a joyful experience for anyone—even a single person and as McMillian puts if, we’ll never feel whole until we learn to love ourselves just as we are.
-I don’t know about you, but these insights are giving me real relationship goals.
+Tracy McMillian reminds us that we are whole—by ourselves.
+We really don’t need a man or partner to become whole or joyful.
+Life can be a joyful experience for anyone—even a single person.
+And as she says, we’ll never feel whole until we learn to love ourselves just as we are.